Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 **Credit: Alex Forencich**

-There are some additional GPIO pin accessible via pads and he speculates some boards might have the actual header and components associated to these populated.
+There are some additional GPIO pins accessible via pads and he speculates some boards might have the actual header and components associated to these populated.

-For all of use other plebs, these signals are available through SMD resistor footprints.
+For all of us other plebs, these signals are available through SMD resistor footprints.

 {{< figure
     src="J5.jpg"